 - CSI Verse:

-- Luke Blade from season 3's "Sleight Out of Hand", given up by his biological parents and abandoned by his foster mother, following believing several of his staff had betrayed him, Luke went on a killing spree, murdering them in manners resembling classic magic tricks: Sawing a former assistant in half, burning his stunt engineer to death, and finally trying to drown his foster mother in a glass cage.
+- Luke Blade from season 3's "Sleight Out of Hand", who was given up by his biological parents and abandoned by his foster mother.
+Believing several of his staff had betrayed him, Luke went on a killing spree, murdering them in manners resembling classic magic tricks — sawing a former assistant in half, burning his stunt engineer to death, and finally trying to drown his foster mother in a glass cage.

 - Shane Casey, Danny Messer's Archenemy, whilst originally an avenging killer trying to prove his that his older brother Ian was innocent of the robbery that got him arrested and subsequently committed suicide over, and kill those he blamed for it.
 Following Danny proving that Ian really did commit the robbery and arresting him, Shane developed an obsessive hatred for Danny.
 Masterminding a breakout years later right before he was executed Shane went on a killing spree, first poisoning his would be executioner and shooting his accomplice.
 Several days later after being arrested, Shane strangled a guard with his handcuffs and escaping killed his former cell-mate and accomplice, before trying to kill Danny.